 Once you plan the surgery.
 It is also necessary that you begin making arrangements to set the recovery room.
 The recovery room should have the following things:

-?If there is an attached bathroom, make sure that you install grab bars inside the bathroom.
+f there is an attached bathroom, make sure that you install grab bars inside the bathroom.
 This will give support to your loved ones and prevent sudden falls.
-Make sure you arrange for a raised toilet seat so that it is easy to sit and get up from the toilet.
+Make sure you arrange for a raised toilet seat to make it easy to sit and get up from the toilet.

 Make the room fall-proof

-Remove rugs and other items, that can cause your loved one to trip over and fall.
-Remember, after knee surgery, it is extremely important to prevent falls and accidents.
-Install grab bars in the room too, so that your loved one can hold for support whenever necessary.
+Remove rugs and other items that can cause your loved one to trip over and fall.
+Remember, after knee surgery, it is vital to prevent falls and accidents.
+Install grab bars in the room, too, so that your loved one can hold for support whenever necessary.

 Help with medications

-Help your loved one with their medications, so that they don’t miss out on any.
+Help your loved ones with their medications so that they don’t miss out on any.
 You can do this for the first few days after they are home.
-After 2 – 3 weeks, your loved one can help themselves with their medications.
+After 2 – 3 weeks, your loved ones can help themselves with their medications.

 It would be impossible for your loved one to carry on with the household chores after surgery.
-You need to take over the responsibility.
+It would help if you took over the responsibility.
 So that your loved one can carry on with their rest, exercises, and therapies for a good and speedy recovery.

-After the discharge of a loved one.
-It is necessary that you take them regularly for each follow-up appointment.
+After the discharge of a loved one, you must take them regularly for each follow-up appointment.
 This is necessary as the doctor will assess the recovery progress.
 And suggest changes in medicines or therapies if necessary.

 Along with medications, rest, and therapy.
 A nutritious meal is also necessary for a speedy recovery and proper wound healing.
 Give your loved one a nutritious meal, which contains a good dose of vitamins and minerals.

-It is very important to keep your loved one happy.
+It is essential to keep your loved one happy.
 The recovery after surgery can make your loved ones sad, depressed, and irritated.
 The inability to move around and the sudden dependence on other family members.
 Will make them feel helpless and frustrated.
-Therefore, it is necessary that you give them emotional support.
-So that your loved one does not face any problems in the recovery phase.
+Therefore, you must give them emotional support so that your loved one does not face any problems in the recovery phase.

-Knee replacement surgery requires a lot of preparation.
-On the part of the patient as well as their caregivers.
-It is necessary that you keep yourself and your loved ones well prepared in advance.
-So that the entire episode can be comfortably managed and successfully completed.
-All the above-mentioned tips, are sure to help you to help your loved ones recover.
+Knee replacement surgery requires a lot of preparation on the part of the patient as well as their caregivers.
+You must keep yourself and your loved ones well prepared in advance.
+So that the entire episode can be comfortably managed and completed, all the above-mentioned tips will help you help your loved ones recover.
 Here is another website that will help further.
 Also, check out my other post.